Meet Our Staff

 When Jill is not busy finding the best books and films for the community to enjoy, or busy curating the Chase Family Gallery, she can be found enjoying time with family and friends, running, yoga and spinning.

 Susan Lentini is the Family Room Parenting Center Educator and PJ Library Coordinator.
-She began her career at the JCC in 2007.
+She taught preschool at the JCC/ECC from 2001-04 and returned to the West Hartford JCC in 2007 when the Family Room was added to our building.

 Sharon Holtzberg began her career at the Mandell JCC in 2007, and is the Adult Program Director.